Region 6 Administrator

 LaKesha Pope Jackson

-Ms. Jackson joins the Department of Health and Human Services, Administration for Children and Families (ACF) with nearly 20 years of experience working on behalf of youth and families in multiple systems of care.
+Ms. Jackson joins the Department of Health and Human Services, Administration for Children and Families (ACF) with 20 years of experience working on behalf of youth and families in multiple systems of care.
 As the Region 6 Regional Administrator (RA), Ms. Jackson is responsible for leading ACF’s strategic initiatives and priorities in our five-state area including Arkansas, Louisiana, New Mexico, Oklahoma and Texas.

-Prior to Southwest Key, Ms. Jackson served in senior roles at Fannie Mae and the National Alliance to End Homelessness (Alliance) and Public Strategies, Inc. At the Alliance, Ms. Jackson introduced and implemented a homeless youth federal policy agenda with emphasis on housing young adults and families transitioning out of the child welfare system, exiting juvenile corrections, or living on the streets.
+In addition, she worked in senior roles at Fannie Mae and the National Alliance to End Homelessness (Alliance) and Public Strategies, Inc. At the Alliance, Ms. Jackson introduced and implemented a homeless youth federal policy agenda with emphasis on housing young adults and families transitioning out of the child welfare system, exiting juvenile corrections, or living on the streets.

 Ms. Jackson has a BS in Business Administration/Marketing from Xavier University of Louisiana and a Masters of Public Affairs from the University of Texas, Lyndon Baines Johnson School of Public Affairs with a Concentration in Nonprofit Management.